Single Gene Disorders

 Although a single gene causes these conditions, they can also be caused by different mutations leading to varying phenotypic manifestations and severity due to variations in the individual’s environment and other genetic variations.
 Single gene disorders can be classified as dominant, recessive or X-linked and can be diagnosed with genetic tests.

 In these disorders, the affected individual inherits one mutant gene and one normal gene and is therefore heterozygous.
 As these copies of defective genes occur in autosomes, the inheritance is equally present in males and females.
 As the mutant gene is dominant over the normal gene, clinical manifestations of the disease are observed in every generation of the family and transmitted from parent to their progeny during pregnancy with 50% chances.
 If an individual inherits two copies of the mutant gene, they are considered “homozygous” and have more severe manifestations of the disorder.

 Recessive disorders e.g. Sickle cell disease

 The manifestations of the disorder are observed only when an individual inherits two copies of the mutant genes i.e. homozygous.
-The presence of a single healthy gene is sufficient to mask the effects of the mutant gene but if both genes are abnormal, then symptoms of the disease appear.
+The presence of a single healthy gene is sufficient to mask the effects of the mutant gene, but, if both genes are abnormal, then symptoms of the disease appear.
 Recessive disorders are likely to occur in consanguineous relationships i.e. if the parents are related.
-The chances of inheritance of this defective gene is 25% during pregnancy when both the parents are carrier of the mutated gene.
-They are more difficult to detect as their features may not be manifested and as a result, they may appear in a genealogical tree to have skipped a generation.
+The chances of inheritance of this defective gene is 25% during pregnancy when both the parents are carriers of the mutated gene.
+They are more difficult to detect as their features may not be manifested and, as a result, they may appear in a genealogical tree to have skipped a generation.

 X-linked disorders e.g. Hemophilia